denniskigen/ampath-forms/pages/docs/core-concepts/questions.md

 # Questions

+> **Angular Form Engine scope.** This page documents `@openmrs/ngx-formentry`.
+Schema conformance does not guarantee behavior in the React Form Engine.
+See [About this documentation](/docs/about-this-documentation).

 A question is a field in a Form.
 It consists of a label, an associated input, and a set of answers.

 Below is an example of a question that seeks to establish the patient's `Current HIV status`: